Vancouver Disc Centers Treats Disc Herniation Pain

 Listen to this PODCAST by Dr. Jake Bohnen on The Back Doctors Podcast with Dr. Michael Johnson.
 He discusses a case of a disc herniation he treated with Cox® Technic and reduced pain…and the herniation on MRI!

 Schedule a non-surgical Vancouver chiropractic care appointment with Vancouver Disc Centers today.
-Together, we’ll figure out where you’ve been on your back pain journey and create a path of correction and control for its future with the most appropriate treatment possible.
+Together, we will determine where you’ve been on your back pain journey and set a course of correction and control for its future with the most proper treatment possible.